CumulusNetworks/docs/content/version/cumulus-linux-321/Layer-One-and-Two/Ethernet-Bridging---VLANs/VLAN-Tagging.md

  - /display/CL321/VLAN+Tagging
  - /pages/viewpage.action?pageId=5126849
 pageID: 5126849
+---
----This article shows two examples of VLAN tagging, one basic and one more advanced.
+This article shows two examples of VLAN tagging, one basic and one more advanced.
 They both demonstrate the streamlined interface configuration from `ifupdown2`.